 We know that you may find Covid-19 being in the school concerning, but we are continuing to monitor the situation and are working closely with the UK Health Security Agency.
-This letter is to inform you of the current situation and provide advice on how to support your child.
-Please be reassured that for most children, coronavirus (COVID-19) will be a mild illness.

 All students and staff, regardless of year group, should remain vigilant regarding COVID-19.
 All parents are advised to continue with the routine twice weekly asymptomatic LFD COVID-19 testing of those in year 7 and above in the household.